Developing a Novel Holistic, Personalized Dementia Risk Prediction Model via Integration of Machine Learning and Network Systems Biology Approaches: Methods

 \subsection{Algorithm Training}

-The optimal set of hyperparameters chosen by the RSOA and including data from the GPIN was inputted into three supervised machine learning algorithms: k-nearest neighbors (KNN), decision trees, and random forest regression.
+The optimal set of hyperparameters chosen by the RSOA and including data from the GPIN was inputted into three supervised machine learning algorithms: k-nearest neighbors (KNN), decision trees, and random forest regression [8].
+KNN was chosen as it is relatively straightforward and only require tuning one parameter at a time [23], the value of k, determined experimentally to be 10.
+K-fold cross validation was also performed.
+For the decision tree [40], max\_depth was to 15 and chosen experimentally.
+In the random forest model, 100 trees were chosen.